pulkitjalan/contact-form-backend/README.md

 </form>
 ```

-Once configured script will send the contact form submission to the configured email.
-Script will also automatically add a reply to address as the `email` field.
+Once configured, it will send the contact form submission to the configured email.
+A reply to address will automatically be added as the `email` field.

 ## Requirements